Monthly Theme - Seasons (November 2021)

 How to enter this month’s theme

-When uploading your photos use the tag section (on the edit/organise screen) and insert this week's theme tag: theme-zoom.
+When uploading your photos use the tag section (on the edit/organise screen) and insert this week's theme tag: theme-seasons.

 Entry Guidelines: Photos must be your own and must have been taken and uploaded between Monday, November 1st and Tuesday, November 30th.
 6 finalists will be chosen in the first couple of days in December, then you'll get to vote for the winner!